Radish-26/Solved_CTFs/README.md

 # Solved_CTFS
 Ctf challeges I've completed.
 This is just a way to track my progress.
-In no way is this to be used as a answer guide
+In no way is this to be used as an answer guide